atilayyuri/QA-testing-folder-sync/README.md

     * Synchronizes the two folders, logs any file that is created/copied/deleted to the log file and console output

 3. When synchronization interval is completed, starts the synchronisation cycle again

+NOTE : IF ANY FILE IS DELETED OR COPIED IN REPLICA FOLDER DURING CYCLE, THE ALGORITHM WILL CONSIDER THAT.
+HOWEVER, IF ANY CONTENT OF A FILE IS MODIFIED IN REPLICA FOLDER DURING CYCLE, THIS WILL NOT BE CONSIDERED.
+THAT IS THE TRADE-OFF OF METADATA APPROACH.
+IT IS STILL VALID DUE TO REQUIREMENTS BEING ONE WAY SYNCHRONIZATION.